Everything I know about Deno

 And here's something I'm personally excited about - Deno comes with a bunch of built-in tools that make our lives as developers so much easier.
 No more spending hours setting up your development environment!

-Throughout this course, we'll explore all of these aspects of Deno.
+Throughout this guide, we'll explore all of these aspects of Deno.
 I'm here to guide you, answer your questions, and hopefully make the learning process enjoyable.
 So, ready to start this Deno journey with me?

-How is this Course structured
+How is this Guide structured

 Before we dive in, let's talk prerequisites.
 You'll need: